 Last night, I heated up "leftover stew" using the tri-tip pot roast from Sunday, and made microwave cornbread to go along with it, a box mix jazzed up with an extra egg, a little more milk, some arepa meal and a little pepper and chili powder on top.
 It was good; a little denser than I would have liked, even after five minute's rest, but a tasty side to mop up the stew broth.

 This morning, there was cornbread left, so I crumbled a wedge of it into a small mixing bowl, added water and seasoning ("Italian blend" and Bragg's mix), let it set a spell and beat three medium eggs into it.
-I'd fried a strip of bacon with the batter was waiting, and snipped it, some Fontina cheese and black olives as filling.
+I'd fried a strip of bacon while the batter was waiting, and snipped it in, with some Fontina cheese and black olives as filling.
 The end result was as good as any omelet I've made.
 It ends up fairly thick, with an airy texture, and the cornbread notes blend nicely with the egg.

 No comments: